Skip to Content

 One of the many photo op spots at the Japanese Garden at The Butchart Gardens in Victoria, BC.
 Photo credit: Darren Cheung

-We had learned on our CVS Tour that the family had been given a hundred Cherry Blossom trees from the emperor of Japan when they visited more than a hundred years ago.
+During our tour, the guide told us that the family had been given a hundred Cherry Blossom trees from the emperor of Japan when they visited more than a hundred years ago.

 A Japanese gardener also came back with them and created the Japanese Garden.

-It was through this garden where people could take a boat tour of the cove.
-We didn’t have time to do it this trip, but it’s a must-do for our next trip.
+It was through this garden that people could take a boat tour of the cove.
+We didn’t have time to do it this trip, but it’s a must-do for our next trip!

 Gelateria Benvenuto at Butchart Gardens in Victoria, BC